 Pressure can also produce a weld and work either alongside the heat or by itself.

 Shielding gas can protect the melted/filler metals from becoming contaminated or oxidised.

 Welding requires lots of work and practice.
 Best learned under the guidance of professional metal fabricators.

-Metal fabricators can transform some of the world’s most robust materials into different shapes and sizes.
+Steel fabricators can transform some of the world’s most robust materials into different shapes and sizes.